dugite-code/miscale.py/README.md

 # miscale.py
-python utility for interacting with a Xiaomi Mi Scale
+python wrapper for gatttool interaction with a Xiaomi Mi Scale (Version 1)

 ## Requirements
 gatttool